bcook254/ansible-role-adguardhome/README.md

 Role Variables
 --------------
 A non-exhuastive list of available variables is listed below, along with their default vaules.
-For a list of variables available for the AdguardHome configuration file please see `templates/AdGuardHome-{{ adguardhome_template_version }}.yaml.j2`.
+For a list of variables available for the AdguardHome configuration file, please see `defaults/main.yml`.

     adguardhome_version: 0.107.36